-Halloween’s a little over two weeks away!
-Whether you’re still planning out your decorations or if you’re already set up and looking for a little extra something for your displays, we’ve got some more decorating tips to help you create incredible, atmospheric experiences for your guests.
+Whether you’re still planning your decorations or if you’re already set up and looking for a little extra something for your displays, we’ve got some more decorating tips to help you create incredible, atmospheric experiences for your guests.

-In today’s Digital Decorating 101 article, we’ll show you how you can use your projector to pull off one of our favorite effects – the always-impressive Hollusion!
+In this Digital Decorating 101 article, we’ll show you how you can use your projector to pull off one of our favorite effects – the always-impressive Hollusion!
+(Updated September 2017)

 Check out this video to see our Hollusions in action!